How does this medication work? What will it do for me?

 Lanreotide is used to treat acromegaly, a condition where the body produces too much growth hormone, resulting in overgrowth of the hands, feet, and face.
 It works by lowering the levels of growth hormone and insulin-like growth factor-1.
 Lanreotide also blocks the release of some gastrointestinal hormones and intestinal secretions.

 Lanreotide is also used to treat a type of cancer called enteropancreatic neuroendocrine tumour.
 It works by delaying the growth of these tumours.
+Lanreotide is also used to treat adults with carcinoid syndrome, a condition where cancerous neuroendocrine tumours release proteins into the blood stream which results in diarrhea and flushing.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.